microsoftgraph/msgraph-sdk-powershell/src/Security/v1.0/docs/Update-MgSecuritySubjectRightsRequest.md

     - `[ProductItemCounts <IMicrosoftGraphKeyValuePair[]>]`: Count of items per product, such as Exchange, SharePoint, OneDrive, and Teams.
     - `[SignedOffItemCount <Int64?>]`: Count of items signed off by the administrator.
     - `[TotalItemSize <Int64?>]`: Total item size in bytes.
   - `[InternalDueDateTime <DateTime?>]`: The date and time when the request is internally due.
-The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
   - `[LastModifiedDateTime <DateTime?>]`: The date and time when the request was last modified.
-The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
-  - `[Mailboxlocations <IMicrosoftGraphSubjectRightsRequestMailboxLocation>]`: subjectRightsRequestMailboxLocation
+  - `[MailboxLocations <IMicrosoftGraphSubjectRightsRequestMailboxLocation>]`: subjectRightsRequestMailboxLocation
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Notes <IMicrosoftGraphAuthoredNote[]>]`: List of notes associcated with the request.
+  - `[Notes <IMicrosoftGraphAuthoredNote[]>]`: List of notes associated with the request.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Author <IMicrosoftGraphIdentity>]`: identity
     - `[Content <IMicrosoftGraphItemBody>]`: itemBody
     - `[CreatedDateTime <DateTime?>]`: The date and time when the entity was created.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
-  - `[PauseAfterEstimate <Boolean?>]`:
+  - `[PauseAfterEstimate <Boolean?>]`: Pause the request after estimate has finished.
+By default, the data estimate runs and then pauses, allowing you to preview results and then select the option to retrieve data in the UI.
+You can set this property to false if you want it to perform the estimate and then automatically begin with the retrieval of the content.
+This property is defined only for APIs accessed using the /security query path and not the /privacy query path.
-  - `[Regulations <String[]>]`: List of regulations that this request will fulfill.
+  - `[Regulations <String[]>]`: List of regulations that this request fulfill.
-  - `[Sitelocations <IMicrosoftGraphSubjectRightsRequestSiteLocation>]`: subjectRightsRequestSiteLocation
+  - `[SiteLocations <IMicrosoftGraphSubjectRightsRequestSiteLocation>]`: subjectRightsRequestSiteLocation
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Stages <IMicrosoftGraphSubjectRightsRequestStageDetail[]>]`: Information about the different stages for the request.
     - `[Error <IMicrosoftGraphPublicError>]`: publicError